 Having a number in mind from the beginning will also prevent your boss from offering you a raise that’s too low for your industry in an attempt to placate you.
 Remember, bosses can be your friends, but they’re supposed to be ultimately loyal to the company and save them as much money as possible.
 Take control of the conversation by asking for a specific number that is reasonable.

 Not every company is always in a position to hand out raises to its worthy employees every year.
 Keep this in mind as you ask your boss for a salary raise and consider doing a little research about your company’s financial situation beforehand.
-If your office is struggling with funds not just for salary raises but for other operations, it’s not likely you’ll be granted the raise.
+If your office is struggling with funds not just for salary raises but for other operations, it’ll be unlikely (and unwise) for them to grant you the raise.

 Besides, asking for a raise during a time when the company is struggling can make you seem greedy and uncaring.